zulip/zulip/templates/zerver/help/rename-a-topic.md

 **Change only this message topic**, **Change later messages to this topic**, and **Change previous and following messages to this topic**.
 Pick the appropriate option.

+1. Select whether you want automated notification messages to be sent to the old location for the topic, new location for the topic, or both.

 1. Click **Save**.